 Dr. Kruml is an experienced provider of therapeutic services to children, adolescents, couples, families, and individual adults.
 In addition to providing general counseling services, she also conducts crisis consultations and interventions, pre-employment evaluations, promotional psychological assessments, and pre-deployment screenings with the United States Antarctic Program.
 Dr. Kruml provides training and therapeutic services in the area of psychological assessment and group development, including the Myers-Briggs Type Indicator.
 She co-authored an article for the Police Chief Magazine on assessing the psychological suitability of candidates for law enforcement positions published in August 2011.
 She also began teaching Stress Management and Trauma at the Arapahoe Community College Law Enforcement Academy in August 2013.
 She is licensed in the state of Colorado as a Clinical Psychologist.
 Dr. Kruml is a board certified specialist in Police and Public Safety Psychology.
 Dr. Kruml has been a staff member of Nicoletti-Flater Associates since August of 2006.

-Debra Tasci, Psy.D., ABPP Dr. Debra Tasci has over 30 years of clinical practice helping individuals, couples and families.
+Debra Tasci, Psy.D., ABPP Dr. Debra Tasci has over 35 years of clinical practice helping individuals, couples and families.
 She has extensive experience in trauma debriefing with airline personnel, law enforcement agencies, emergency medical workers, and victims of crime.
 She holds a Master’s Degree in Social Work and a Doctorate in Counseling Psychology.
 She is a certified Employee Assistance Professional, a member of the American Psychological Association, the Colorado Psychological Association, and the International Association of Chiefs of Police.
 Additionally, she is a Substance Abuse Professional, with expertise in the area of chemical dependency, and she conducts substance abuse evaluations for the Department of Transportation for individuals holding safety sensitive jobs.
-She has completed training in Emotionally Focused Therapy (EFT) designed to help couples in distress, is trained in EMDR, and is the co-author of the Trauma Recovery Handbook.
-She has been working for Nicoletti-Flater Associates since 1996, doing individual/couples/family counseling, fitness for duty assessments, trauma debriefing/defusing, chemical dependency assessments, and psychological assessments for job applicants seeking employment in Antarctica.
-She has also been a consultant to the Denver Police Peer Support Team since 1996.
+She has completed training in Emotionally Focused Therapy (EFT) designed to help couples in distress, is a certified EMDR therapist, and is the co-author of the Trauma Recovery Handbook.
+She has worked at Nicoletti-Flater Associates since 1996, conducting individual/couples/family counseling, fitness for duty assessments, trauma debriefing/defusing, substance abuse assessments, and psychological assessments for job applicants seeking employment in Antarctica.
+She has also been a consultant to the Denver Police Peer Support Team since 1996 and is Board Certified in Police and Public Safety Psychology.

 Don Lyon provides consultation services in the following venues: workplace violence, school violence, crisis management and recovery, threat management, behavioral profiling, transportation and facility/product security and safety, professional sports security and safety, hiring and termination practices, client consulting, international travel, and counter-terrorism.
 He has been the Director of Security & Safety for Colorado Rockies Baseball, Inc., Denver, CO, since its inception in 1993.
 From 1992 to 1999, Mr. Lyon was the Director of Safety, Security and Training for Nationsway Transport, and was responsible for all DOT and OSHA compliance issues, loss prevention, accident and injury prevention, and investigations; Workmen Compensation claims; and the Modified Return to Work Program.
 Before 1992, Mr. Lyon worked 23 years with the U.S. Department of Justice – Federal Bureau of Investigation, during which time he spent 16 years as a Hostage Negotiator and Crisis Management Instructor.
 From 1990 to 1992, he was the Supervisory Senior Resident Agent, Intermountain Division, Billings, Montana, and was responsible for the management of nine FBI offices located in Montana.
 He was involved in creating the first federal and state multi-agency Drug Task Force, working closely with the Governor's office and heads of other federal law enforcement agencies to prioritize crime problems and manpower allocations.
 From 1987 to 1990, Mr. Lyon was assigned to the FBI Headquarters, Washington, D. C., Counterterrorism Section, Middle East Unit.